Pair approximation for the $q$-voter model with independence on multiplex networks: The model

-In both LOCAL\&AND and GLOBAL\&AND cases the spins are updated randomly and sequentially.
-At each elementary time step an agent is chosen randomly.
-Then, $q$-lobbies of her neighbors, one lobby per each layer of the MN, are chosen randomly and independently.
-The neighbors belonging to a $q$-lobby within a given layer are chosen without repetitions, however, due to the topology of connections within the MN (see Sec.\ II.B) it can happen that the same node belongs to two or more $q$-lobbies within different layers.
 In the LOCAL\&AND case the agent first interacts with each $q$-lobby separately: with probability $1-p$ she acts as a conformist and tends to change opinion if and only if the opinions of all members of the $q$-lobby are identical and opposite to her opinion, and with probability $p$ she acts independently and tends to change opinion with probability $1/2$.
 Then, if and only if for every layer of the MN the agent tends to change opinion the spin eventually flips; otherwise the opinion of the agent remains unchanged.
-Thus, in the LOCAL\&AND case the spin-flip rate is a product of the rates for the $q$-voter model with independence on monoplex networks corresponding to subsequent layers of the MN.
-In the GLOBAL\&AND case all $q$-lobbies from all layers of the MN are first aggregated into a single lobby.
-Then, with probability $1-p$ the agent acts as a conformist and changes opinion, i.e., the spin flips, if and only if the opinions of all members of the latter lobby are identical and opposite to her opinion, and with probability $p$ the agent acts independently and changes opinion, i.e., the spin flips, with probability $1/2$.
-Otherwise, the opinion of the agent remains unchanged.
-Thus, in the GLOBAL\&AND case the spin-flip rate is equal to the rate for the $q$-voter model with independence on an aggregate monoplex network composed of all layers of the MN with proportionally rescaled size of the $q$-lobby.
+Thus, under further simplyfying assumptions used in this paper, including independence of the degree distributions within each layer (Sec.
+II.B), in the LOCAL\&AND case the spin flip rate is a product of the rates for the $q$-voter model with independence on monoplex networks corresponding to subsequent layers of the MN.